milkbottledude/woodlands-jb_tracker/Documentation.md

                 )
 ```

-Device = gpu so that I dont overheat the cpu, and verbose = 10 so we only see losses for every 10th tree.
-Lets see how she does:
+Device = gpu so that I dont overheat the cpu, lets see how she does:

 ```
 lgb mae: 0.642321562788612
 lgb rmse: 1.08016389188022
 ```

-As expected, since we are training on 70% of the full dataset (4 - 32) which is > ratings 4-19, the loss values are much better.
+As expected, since we are training on 70% of the full dataset (8 - 32) which is > ratings 4-19, the loss values are much better.
 But I did not expect it to improve by that much.

 Unfortunately, as tree based models dont have epochs like neural networks, and I **currently** do not have the expertise to inspect individual trees and leaves for signs of overfitting/underfitting.